A speed comparison between all the most popular memory cards and how they perform in the Sony RX10 IV.

 What do all the numbers and letters on the memory cards mean?

-The only numbers you really need to concern yourself with are U1 or U3.
-The Sony RX10 IV requires U3 memory cards to run 4k video.
-But even then not all SD memory cards will work for 4k Video.
-A few Samsung cards still have issues with Sony cameras and they should be avoided.
+The most important numbers to look for are U1 or U3.
+The Sony RX10 IV needs U3 memory cards for 4K video recording.
+However, not all SD memory cards are compatible with 4K video.
+Some Samsung cards have problems with Sony cameras and you should stay away from them.

 To learn more see the ultimate guide to memory cards.